dvanmosselbeen/dvm-docs/Databases/PostgreSQL.md

 ## Starting the database server

-On a Debian GNU/Linux box you can make use of the startup script that is automatically create to start, stop and restart the postgresqlservices.
-In fact, for Debian users, this is transparant and nothing particular should be done to get postgresql automatically started at boot time.
+On a Debian GNU/Linux box you can make use of the startup script that is automatically create to start, stop and restart the postgresql services.
+In fact, for Debian users, this is transparent and nothing particular should be done to get postgresql automatically started at boot time.

     /etc/init.d/postgresql start

-You can start a manually with:
+You can start manually with:

     postmaster -D /usr/local/pgsql/data